Support Us Button Widget

 This piece is a part of our Q+A series.
 Know someone we should interview?
 Nominate them by emailing us here.

-This weekend, the 13th Annual Victorian Ghost Walk returns to Old Louisville for 3 days + we got the chance to talk with the founder, notable ghost story writer and tour guide, David Dominé.
+Next month, the 16th Annual Victorian Ghost Walk returns to Old Louisville for three days, so we talked with the founder, notable ghost story writer and tour guide, David Dominé.

 Domine headshot